peterchege/laravelwindows/README.md

-# laravel confirguration for windows
+# laravel confirguration for windows using vagrant box